X

 Instagrammer Sara Hopkins promotes a North Face jacket for Dick's Sporting Goods.
 She generated 5,600 likes and comments

 Old Navy used social influencers, as well, in their holiday campaign.
-The brand enlisted 12 vine influencers to do a “give away” on their accounts, very similar to a white elephant gift exchange for the holidays.
+The brand enlisted 12 Vine influencers to do a “giveaway” on their accounts, very similar to a white elephant gift exchange for the holidays.
 Every 24 hours a video would be uploaded of a Viner keeping their gift or stealing a gift from another Viner.
 This campaign generated much buzz for the company and generated 6,600 new Vine followers and 84,000 engagements.

-Lord & Taylor provided the same dress (and compensation) to 50 instagram influencers – and the dress promptly sold out.
+Lord & Taylor provided the same dress (and compensation) to 50 Instagram influencers – and the dress promptly sold out.
 "The program was designed to introduce Design Lab to this customer where she is engaging and consuming content every day," said Lord & Taylor CMO Michael Crotty.
-"The goal was to make her stop in her feed and ask why all her favorite bloggers are wearing this dress and what is Design Lab?
+"The goal was to make her stop in her feed and ask why all her favorite bloggers are wearing this dress and what is Design Lab.
 Using Instagram as that vehicle is a logical choice, especially when it comes to fashion."
 Influencers were selected "based on her aesthetic and reach."
 Many of the posts generated more than 1,000 Likes each, with several surpassing 5,000 Likes and some reaching rarified levels like 13,000 Likes.

 Lord__Taylor_Social_Influencers

-From left, Instagrammers Cara Van Brocklin (@caraloren), Rachel Lynch (@IHateBlonde) and Jessica Ricks (@hapatime).
+From left, Instagrammers Cara Van Brocklin (@caraloren), Rachel Lynch (@IHateBlonde), and Jessica Ricks (@hapatime).
 Photos via Instagram

 The Future of Marketing

-Another reason more brands will be trending towards influencer marketing through various social platforms (other than YouTube) is that Google is striking back and eliminating or reducing the ways a brand can partner wtih content that lives on the YouTube site.
+Another reason more brands will be trending towards influencer marketing through various social platforms (other than YouTube) is that Google is striking back and eliminating or reducing the ways a brand can partner with content that lives on the YouTube site.
 Take a look at our article on what you need to know about Google's new strategies to kill non-advertiser branding opportunities.

 Sources